ksaua/remock/README.md

 # Using it

-tl;dr: Annotate your spring test-classes with `@BootstrapWith(RemockBootstrapper.class)`.
+tl;dr: Annotate your Spring test-classes with `@BootstrapWith(RemockBootstrapper.class)`.
 Then you can annotate the test-class or field with `@Reject`, `@ReplaceWithImpl`, `@ReplaceWithMock` or `@WrapWithSpy`.

-For detailed examples the test case
+For detailed examples see the test case.

 # Difference between Springockito and Remock